COVID-19

 - Notes about making direct comparisons between the number of people vaccinated with a primary series (or a primary series + booster) and people without a primary series:

-- There are differences in the population of people who are vaccinated with a primary series or vaccinated with a primary series + booster and the population of people who are not vaccinated with a primary series.
-For example, Minnesotans who are older, have underlying health conditions, or work in high-risk settings are more likely to have a primary series and more likely to have gotten their booster shots.
+- There are differences in the underlying population for each vaccination status.
+For example, Minnesotans who are older, have underlying health conditions, or work in high-risk settings are more likely to have a bivalent booster.

-- This means more people in the vaccinated with a primary series and vaccinated with a primary series + booster populations are at increased risk of developing, becoming hospitalized, or dying from COVID-19 because of their age, health conditions, or types of exposures.
+- This means more people in the bivalent booster populations are at increased risk of developing, becoming hospitalized, or dying from COVID-19 because of their age, health conditions, or types of exposures.

 - Because the populations are different, you must make adjustments in order to directly compare them.